raspberrypilearning/teachers-guide/remote.md

 ssh pi@10.10.10.10
 ```

-- Don't forget to use the IP address of the Raspberry Pi.
+- Don't forget to replace 10.10.10.10 with the IP address of the Raspberry Pi.

 - Then you can type in the password when prompted, usually `raspberry` unless you have changed it.

 ### Chrome OS and Chrome browser

 - If your students are using Chrome OS or have access to the Chrome browser, then there's a Chrome app that allows access over SSH.
 You can find the Secure Shell App in the [Chrome Web Store](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en).

 ![](images/chrome-ssh.png)

 - Once installed, click on the app to open it: